jojoledemago/osinco3d/README.md

 ```
 ## Contributing

 I would like to parallelize the code using the MPI library and implement a non-reflective outflow condition at $x=L_x$.
-Therefore, I'm looking for someone to help me with this taskes.
+Therefore, I'm looking for someone to help me with these tasks.

 ## Parameters
 The `parameters.o3d` file contains various parameters that control the simulation.
 Here's a description of each parameter group: